Skip to content

 What’s the average ROI of AI in SAP?

 SAP-specific gen AI ROI currently averages 6.8%, projected to nearly double to 12.2% (IBM IBV, 2024).
-Broader AI investments see a 16% average return, expected to nearly double within two years (SAP/Oxford Economics, 2025).
+Broader AI investments see 16% average return, expected to nearly double within two years (SAP/Oxford Economics, 2025).
 Mature SAP AI users see 20% profit margins versus 16% for peers.

 How long before AI ROI becomes measurable?